-Other: Terminated vested members of the Plan with incomplete data were assumed to elect two person health coverage upon retirement.
-Liabilities were loaded by two percent for the expected future impact of the "Cadillac Plan" status as defined by the Patient Protection and Affordable Care Act.
+Other: Terminated vested members of the Plan with incomplete data were assumed to elect two-person health coverage upon retirement.

-For retiree members of the plan who were reported as receiving two person coverage but without beneficiary information we assumed that male retirees had a spouse beneficiary 3 years younger.
+For retiree members of the plan who were reported as receiving two-person coverage but without beneficiary information we assumed that male retirees had a spouse beneficiary 3 years younger.
 Female retirees were assumed to have a spouse 3 years older.

 Medicare Part B Premiums used in this valuation were provided by the Retiree Health Plan for current benefit recipients.
-For future benefit recipients, the premium used in this valuation was \$135.50 per month during calendar year 2019.
+For future benefit recipients, the premium used in this valuation was \$144.60 per month during calendar year 2020 and \$148.50 per month during calendar 2021.